spring-boot-resilience4j

 Best Practices

-• Choose appropriate failure thresholds: Set failureRateThreshold between 50-70% depending on acceptable error rates
+• Set appropriate thresholds: failureRateThreshold between 50-70%

-• Enable health indicators: Set registerHealthIndicator: true for all patterns to integrate with Spring Boot health
+• Enable health indicators: Set registerHealthIndicator: true for all patterns

-• Document fallback behavior: Make fallback logic clear and predictable to users and maintainers
+• Document fallback behavior: Make fallback logic clear and predictable

 Constraints and Warnings

-• Rate limiters can cause thread blocking; configure appropriate wait durations.
+• Rate limiters can cause thread blocking; configure appropriate wait durations

-• Be cautious with @Retry on non-idempotent operations like POST requests.
+• Be cautious with @Retry on non-idempotent operations like POST requests

 Examples